marcomaggi/ccsys/README.md

 This program  is distributed  in the  hope that it  will be  useful, but WITHOUT   ANY   WARRANTY;  without   even   the   implied  warranty   of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See  the  GNU General Public License for more details.
+See the GNU Lesser General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License